Employee Onboarding Best Practices for People-Oriented Businesses

 But the employee onboarding experience does not (and should not) last for just one week.
 Here are some other useful tips for onboarding remote employees:

 If you’re wearing the HR hat at your organization and you don’t want to be, we’re here to help.
-Same Page offers fractional HR support for small people-oriented businesses like professional services firms, agencies, and technology companies.
-Contact us to see how you can optimize your most precious resource—your people.
+Same Page HR offers fractional HR support for small people-oriented businesses.
+Contact us to see how you can optimize your most precious resource: your people.